Publication Ethics

 Ethical Oversight

 If the research involves chemicals, humans, animals, procedures, or equipment that have any unusual hazards inherent in their use, the author must identify these in the manuscript to obey the ethical conduct of research using animals and human subjects.
-The Authors must provide legal and ethical clearance from the association or legal organization if required.
+The authors must provide legal and ethical clearance from the association or legal organization if required.

-Duties of Editor
+Duties of the Editor

-Publication Decisions
+Publication decisions

 The editors of JHNS ensure that all submitted manuscripts being considered for publication undergo peer review by at least two reviewers who are experts in the field.
-The Editor is responsible for deciding which of the manuscripts submitted to the journal will be published based on the validation of the work in question, its importance to researchers and readers, the reviewers’ comments, and such legal requirements as are currently in force regarding libel, copyright infringement and plagiarism.
+The Editor is responsible for deciding which of the manuscripts submitted to the journal will be published based on the validation of the work in question, its importance to researchers and readers, the reviewers’ comments, and such legal requirements as are currently in force regarding libel, copyright infringement, and plagiarism.
 The Editor may confer with other editors or reviewers in making this decision.

-Fair Play
+Fair play

 Confidentiality